 - Improved skin

-Start off by lowering your carbs over a period of a few days or even 2 weeks instead of just quitting altogether, going cold turkey can make you feel really crappy especially if you have been consuming lots of carbs and sugar over a long period of time.
+Start by lowering your carbs over a period of a few days or even two weeks instead of just quitting altogether.
+Going cold turkey can make you feel really crappy, especially if you consume lots of carbs and sugar over a long period.

-This will help to speed up the transition into ketosis and help your body to recognise a new energy source.
+This will help speed up the transition into ketosis and help your body recognise a new energy source.

-Low carb diets are diuretic which means we don’t hold onto fluid like we do on a high carb diet so it is important to replenish our electrolytes.
-We need sodium (salt) magnesium and potassium you can do this by
+Low carb diets are diuretic which means we don’t hold onto fluid as we do on a high carb diet, so it is important to replenish our electrolytes.
+We need sodium (salt), magnesium and potassium.
+You can do this by

 - Upping your sodium (salt intake) to 5g per day if consuming less than 50g of carbs per day, achieve this by drinking 1-2 cups of bone broth, bullion or stock per day and sprinkling pink Himalayan rock salt on your food